Park Street station (MBTA)

 Park Street station is an MBTA subway station in Boston, Massachusetts.
 It is located at the intersection of Park Street and Tremont Street at the eastern edge of Boston Common in Downtown Boston.
-One of the two oldest stations on the "T" (the other is Boylston), Park Street is the transfer point between the Green and Red lines, as one of the quartet of "hub stations" on the MBTA subway system.
+One of the two oldest stations on the "T" (the other is Boylston), and part of the oldest subway line in the United States, Park Street is the transfer point between the Green and Red lines, as one of the quartet of "hub stations" on the MBTA subway system.
 Park Street is the fifth-busiest station in the MBTA network, with an average of 16,571 entries each weekday in FY2019.